bradfa/resume/resume.md

 * Leader on the hardware/firmware architecture design team for new products.
 * Led initial development of microcontroller based optical paper sensing and staple detecting projects.
-* Design and verification of System on Chip (SoC) pin multiplexing configurations.
+* Leader for design and verification of System on Chip (SoC) pin multiplexing configurations.
 * Mentor for firmware team new college hires.
 * Developed a software defined radio test fixture for ETSI 300 328 compliance